Home » New York » Queens Zoo tickets

 Queens Zoo is an 18-acre zoo in Flushing Meadows-Corona Park in Queens, New York City.

-The cageless zoo features American animals and birds such as Andean Bears, Bisons, Wolves, Sea Lions, Waterfowl, Raccoons, Otters, Mountain Lion, etc., in naturalistic settings.
+It features American animals and birds, such as Andean Bears, Bisons, Wolves, Sea Lions, Waterfowl, Raccoons, Otters, and Mountain lions in naturalistic settings.

 What to expect at Queens Zoo